AngelaWebbTech/AngelaWebb/README.md

-- 👋 Hi, I’m @AngelaWebbtech
+- 👋 Hi, I’m @AngelaWebbTech
 - 👀 I’m a student interested in Full Stack Development & Game Development
 - 🌱 I’m currently learning Java and Python
 - 💞️ I’m looking to collaborate on anything where I can practice what I know and/or learn something new.